Cieslu/TicketPoint/README.md

 ## All Roles

 ### Login Page
-> To use the application, log-in is required.
+> To use the application, login is required.
 <img src="/TicketPoint_Photos/login.png" alt="login">

 ## Administrator Role